int-brain-lab/bpod-core/README.md

 > [!WARNING]
 > bpod-core is under development and not yet ready for production use.

-The Bpod Finite State Machine is an open-source platform by [*Sanworks*](https://sanworks.io/) for controlling behavioral experiments: a microcontroller-based finite state machine that runs a trial's logic in real time and talks to sensors, valves, and other peripherals with millisecond precision.
+Bpod Finite State Machines are an open-source platform by [*Sanworks*](https://sanworks.io/) for controlling behavioral experiments: a microcontroller-based finite state machine that runs a trial's logic in real time and talks to sensors, valves, and other peripherals with millisecond precision.
 Running the